Global Filters

 Description: Information about this Filter, for use within the interface.

 Source: For datafeed-based Global Filters, this contains the URL of the source.
-Otherwise, this field should be set to self-managed
+Otherwise, this field should be set to

 .